Doing up the Garden

 I had no idea what Ami was intending to plant in the bed at the time of initially writing this post, but in the picture gallery you can see where she went.
 There are three low-growing leafy shrubs at the back, a cluster of little “fluffy” things that I suspect will grow into flowing plants in the spring.
 Then there’s a sedum and a horizontal juniper in the front corners.
 Nice job.

-There was a weekend back in the early part of 2020 when I walked around the back garden with Kas trying to decide on some remodelling.
+Planting bed #2 originated on a weekend back in the early part of 2020, when I walked around the back garden with Kas trying to decide on some remodelling.
 As part of that plan we agreed some planting beds, and I duly painted the chosen locations onto the patio so I didn’t forget.
+It didn’t have a name or number back then, but things move on.

 Skip a couple of months and the beginning of the rework programme.
 One of the first things I did was to start setting out these planting beds.
 The original plan had this bed somewhat larger until I started setting things out.
 I concluded that it wouldn’t leave enough space for walking past, so I shrunk it somewhat, but only after deciding to put another (previously unplanned) bed the other side of the chimney.

 So from the first photo you can see the original planned size.
-The second photo shows what it looked like at the end of September 2020, with all the brickwork done but not yet with coping stones or any actual planting.
+The second photo shows what Planting Bed #2 looked like at the end of September 2020, with all the brickwork done but not yet with coping stones or any actual planting.
 There’s not much more to say about this one, or at least, nothing more can be said until I finish it.
+There’s a photo in the gallery of the finished item prior to planting.
+It will never be any cleaner or tidier than this.
+It might get prettier though.

 In engineering terms, this was also the area of wall that suffered the worst from the bad slope on the old patio.
 It got very wet every time there was any rain.
 So I decided it might be better to put a bed in as part of the big plan.